 Urinary obstruction is often the major cause of acute and chronic renal failure.
 Usually, the signs and symptoms are milder and develop slowly over a period of time.
 Identification of this problem at an early stage and prompt treatment could help prevent further kidney damage.

-At Marina Del Rey Hospital, our surgeons deal with urinary obstruction by getting rid of the obstacle from the ureters that is causing the blockage, for example, abnormal masses.
+At Cedars-Sinai Marina del Rey Hospital, our surgeons deal with urinary obstruction by getting rid of the obstacle from the ureters that is causing the blockage, for example, abnormal masses.
 This is the main objective of the surgical treatment of urinary obstruction.

 Surgical removal of polyps, tumors, or scar tissues that develop inside or around the ureters is performed to provide a long-term solution to the problem.
 After this procedure, urine can flow down from the affected ureter into the bladder.

 Drugs and Other Treatment Needed for Urinary Obstruction

 nephrostomy tube »

 Intrarenal obstruction »